rfielding/microcms/README.md

 ![images/reactSearch.png](images/reactSearch.png)

 Here is an example of a moderation filter, ie: looking for inappropriate images so that they can be hidden or blurred, or the user being disciplined for posting it.
+When I search for a "person", a picture identified by AWSRekognition is identified.
+But notice that an image near by (an infamous Nicki Minaj pick) is labelled as suggestive.

 ![images/reactSearch.png](images/reactSearch2.png)